contentmunch/muncher-ui/README.md

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm run storybook`

-Launches the component explorer on port 9009
+Launches the component explorer on port 6006

 ### `npm test`